nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 ClientBook is already locked but user did not enter the current password.

     * 1a1.
 ClientBook shows an error message.
-Use case resumes at step 1.
+Use case resumes at step 1. <br>

 * 1b.
 ClientBook is already locked and user entered the incorrect current password.

     * 1b1.
 ClientBook shows an error message.
 Use case resumes at step 1.